Brooks Running Launch 5 Shoe Review

 I didn’t intend for my first test run to be a particularly fast 5 km.
 However, the lightweight Launch 5 allowed a fairly effortless turnover.
 After my first 2 km, I realized if I pushed a little harder I could probably manage a new personal best for 5 km.
 Brooks has definitely produced a shoe that works with the runner rather than against.
 At the completion of my 5 km neighbourhood run, I had definitely achieved a new 5 km PR.
 Despite running so fast on concrete, the best part was that neither my knees nor my ankles hurt.

 My strength training sessions revealed what I already suspected about the Brooks Launch 5.
-The wider, low profile base and durable, close fitting upper allowed me to perform a majority of my exercises without feeling unstable or like the shoe were wandering underfoot.
+The wider, low profile base and durable, close fitting upper allowed me to perform a majority of my exercises without feeling unstable or like the shoe was wandering underfoot.
 In one session, I spent about 40 to 45 minutes attempting a number of Olympic lifts.
 While the Brooks Launch 5 didn’t disappoint me, it’s obvious the 10mm pitch of the shoe is not intended for lifting.

 If you struggle with knee pain, are carrying a little extra weight, or simply require more cushioning underfoot, then I’d suggest trying a higher cushioned shoe like the Brooks Glycerin.
 Otherwise, the Brooks Launch 5 is definitely a shoe to consider adding to your rotation.
 This shoe is a fantastic little performer for track sessions, quick 5-10km runs, and even strength sessions.
 Depending on your build and training background, I’d even recommend the Brooks Launch 5 up to a half marathon distance.
 Keep in mind that this may be a gym shoe, but it is not a ‘lifting’ shoe.
 If you’re thinking of working on your Olympic lifts, perhaps consider a lower platform like that offered by the Nike Metcon.